The Post-Arab Spring Social Contract in Tunisia: Social Actors’ Comparative Gains and Losses

 Abstract

-This paper is investigating what are the comparative gains/losses of the different considered social actors in Tunisia from the new post-2011 Social Contract (SC)?
-The SC is perceived as a product of the prevailing state-society relations and power relations between the main actors in the Tunisian industrial sector.
-These actors are identified as: the state, big businesspersons (tycoons), businesspeople of small and medium enterprises (entrepreneurs), and labor.
-The comparative gains/losses of these actors are investigated in terms of two broad contested policy fields: competition and social protection to workers.
+This paper, first, identifies the characteristics of the social contract of post-2011 Revolution Tunisia and, second, investigates the comparative gains/losses of the different considered social actors from this contract.
+The social contract is perceived as a product of the prevailing state-society relations.
+State-society relations, on their turn, are analyzed based on the power relations between the main actors in the Tunisian industrial sector.
+The comparative gains/losses of these actors are investigated in terms of two broad policy fields: competition and welfare.

 Keywords: Social Contract, State Capture, Cronyism, Tunisia, State-Society Relations, State-Business-Labor Relations, State, Tycoons, Entrepreneurs, Labor.